kevinkang88/enventure/README.md

 ### Results
-Prototype has handed to [Enventure Enterprises](https://www.enventureenterprises.org/) to be use as a proof of concept.
+Prototype was handed to [Enventure Enterprises](https://www.enventureenterprises.org/) to be use as a proof of concept.

 ### List of sellable items
 ![list](./docs/items-sell-list.png)